Kitware/dive/docs/UI-AttributeDetails.md

 ### Key Filters

-Filter which will only show the selected Attribute Key names regardless of their current value.
+Filter which will only show the selected Attribute names regardless of their current value.

-### Boolean Filters

-Filter that can do a simple true/false comparison with the current value of boolean attributes.
+The special name 'all' will show all of the attributes.

 ## Timeline Visualization ==:material-chart-line-variant:==